cozy/cozy-doctypes/docs/io.cozy.bank.md

 # Cozy Bank doctypes

-Cozy can stores and manipulate bank related datas, distributed across several doctypes.
+Cozy can store and manipulate bank related datas, distributed across several doctypes.

 ## `io.cozy.bank.settings`

-This doctype store informations about Bank application settings.
+This doctype store information about Bank application settings.
 There is only one document, by default:

 ```
 {